arifhasnat3po/Social-Media-Web-Application/README.md

 3. Make your changes and commit them: `git commit -m 'Add your commit message'`
 4. Push the changes to your forked repository: `git push origin feature/your-feature-name`
 5. Submit a pull request to the main repository

-## License

-[Insert license information, e.g., MIT License]

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to the project maintainer:

-- Name: [Your Name]
-- Email: [Your Email]